mwvalen/organiplan/README.md

 The app comes preloaded with sample projects and time entries

-Current functionality is add/remove project, and view existing data - project bubbles are sized and sorted by total time (sum of time entries)
+Current functionality is add/remove project, view existing sessions, and time track new sessions - project bubbles are sized and sorted by total time (sum of time entries)

 <h2>Setup</h2>